 So, basically, those who are led by FOMO are constantly on an emotional rollercoaster that involves fear, greed, impatience, and anxiety, and they are constantly losing, too!

 Volatility and cryptocurrencies can’t exist one without another.
 Thus, traders and investors should plan their strategies and next moves wisely, predefine entry and exit points and strictly stick to them.

-You should stay away from making decisions based on news, Tweets, or rumours.
+You should stay away from making decisions based on news, Tweets, or rumors.
 Even though these scenarios may play out, the movement of the price is typically short-lived.

 Sooner than you realize, your portfolio would be suffering, and thus, you should either be prepared for the eventual losses or simply train yourself to ignore both sudden crashes and sudden price increases.

 If you are an investor rather than a trader, simply do DCA (dollar-cost averaging) and buy your preferred coins over some time in equal tranches.